Skip to main content

 Helm chart repository: hybrid-ingestion-runner-helm-chart

-Step 3 — Create the Helm values file
+Step 2: Create the Helm Values File

 config:

-serverHost: <mycluster>.getcollate.io
+serverHost: <your-instance>.getcollate.io

 ecrRegistryHelper: